What is FEE HELP?

 FEE-HELP does not apply to these qualifications.
 CIT's publicly available VET qualifications (Certificates, Diplomas and Advanced Diplomas) are offered at affordable costs subsidised by the ACT Government which is less than full cost commercial rates.

-How is VET Student Loans/VET FEE-HELP different from FEE-HELP?
+How is VET Student Loans different from FEE-HELP?

-VET Student Loans/VET FEE-HELP is available for CIT Diplomas and Advanced Diplomas.
+- VET Student Loans is available for CIT Diplomas and Advanced Diplomas.

 - FEE-HELP is available for selected CIT Degrees.